 Traditional uses of Cuscuta plant

-- Enlargement of spleen, liver complaints, constipation, flatulence
+- Enlargement of the spleen, the liver complaints, constipation, flatulence

 Prepare decoction of Amarbel.
 Drink 50 ml of this once a day.